Undline/UndChain/readme.md

 #### Enforcement Through Digital Asset Guardians (DAGs)

-UndChain’s **Digital Asset Guardians (DAGs)** are independent entities responsible for enforcing the network’s Digital Asset Program.
+Modulr’s **Digital Asset Guardians (DAGs)** are independent entities responsible for enforcing the network’s Digital Asset Program.
 By bridging decentralized principles with real-world compliance, DAGs ensure that asset contracts are meaningful and actionable.

 #### Key Roles of DAGs:

-1. **Asset Validation:** DAGs verify that digital assets comply with UndChain's standards and terms.
+1. **Asset Validation:** DAGs verify that digital assets comply with Modulr's standards and terms.
 This includes monitoring for unauthorized use or duplication of existing works.
 2. **Dispute Resolution:** DAGs mediate disputes between creators and claimants, providing a fair and balanced resolution mechanism.
 3. **Revenue Distribution:** For assets with multiple contributors or shared ownership, DAGs oversee revenue splits to ensure fair compensation.